pkohout/rcll_refbox_comm_example/README.md

 Protobuf and openssl need to be installed on your system

 # Installation
-1. Add https://git.ist.tugraz.at/ais/utils to your catkin_ws/src
+1. Add https://git.ist.tugraz.at/ais/utils to your `catkin_ws/src`.
+If there are problems with the build simply remove all folders except for `tug-protobuf` as you will only need that util.
+`sudo apt-get update && sudo apt-get -y install protobuf-compiler protobuf-c-compiler ros-noetic-roslint  python3-yaml  libprotoc-dev`

 2. Copy the packages to your catkin_ws/src folder.
 After running catkin_make everything should build.

 # Next steps